In today’s delicate economic climate, a career break might feel like a career breaker, but here are four reasons why it could be good for all involved

 The problem with taking a career break is that – even in this day and age – some people tend to regard it as somewhat flaky.

-Those who don’t know better (and there are invariably always some) assume it’s an excuse to mooch around a beach in South East Asia for six months, doing – well, not a lot.
+Those who don’t know better (and there are invariably always some) assume said career break is an excuse to mooch around a beach in South East Asia for six months, doing – well, not a lot.

 Occasionally, these cynics can infect you with their doubts.
 You start to convince yourself that you should “do the sensible thing” by staying put and working your way solidly up the career ladder.